apedersen00/tt6581/README.md

 ![TT6581 Architecture](media/tt6581_datapath.png)

-Above the rough diagram shows the datapath in the TT6581.
-A tick generator enables the generation of a single audio sample.
+The diagram above shows the datapath in the TT6581.
+A tick generator triggers the generation of a single audio sample.

 1. **Voice Generation:** One 10-bit voice at a time is generated.
 Internal phase registers keep track of each voice's state while inactive.
-The frequency and waveform type is set by the programmed values in the register file.
+The frequency and waveform type are set by the programmed values in the register file.

 2. **Envelope:** An envelope value from 255 (max) to 0 (min) is generated and applied to each voice one at a time by multiplication.

 3. **Wave Accumulation:** The three voices are accumulated (mixed) by addition.
 Depending on the filter enable bit of each voice, they are accumulated in one of two registers: one that will be passed through the SVF, and one that will bypass it.

 4. **Filter:** The SVF is applied to the voices with filtering enabled.
-The filter is a Chamberlin State-Variable Filter and produce a low-pass, high-pass, band-pass or band-reject filter depending on configuration.
-Both cut-off frequency and resonance (Q) are tuneable.
+It is a Chamberlin State-Variable Filter and produces a low-pass, high-pass, band-pass or band-reject output depending on configuration.
+Both cutoff frequency and resonance (Q) are tuneable.
 Running the filter on one sample requires three multiplications.

 5. **Global Volume:** The SVF output is summed with the voices in the bypass accumulator.
 A global 8-bit volume is applied by multiplication.
 The result is the final mix.

-6. **Delta-Sigma PDM:** A Error-Feedback Delta-Sigma modulator produces a 1-bit PDM output.
-The modulator runs at 10 MHz for an Oversampling-Rate (OSR) of 200.
+6. **Delta-Sigma PDM:** An error-feedback Delta-Sigma modulator produces a 1-bit PDM output.
+The modulator runs at 10 MHz for an oversampling ratio (OSR) of 200.

 ## Pin Mapping